 41Now Esau harbored a grudge against Jacob because of the blessing which his father had given him, and Esau said to himself, “Let but the mourning period of my father come, and I will kill my brother Jacob.”
 42When the words of her older son Esau were reported to Rebekah, she sent for her younger son Jacob and said to him, “Your brother Esau is consoling himself by planning to kill you.
 43Now, my son, listen to me.
 Flee at once to Haran, to my brother Laban.
 44Stay with him a while, until your brother’s fury subsides—45until your brother’s anger against you subsides—and he forgets what you have done to him.
 Then I will fetch you from there.
 Let me not lose you both in one day!”

 46Rebekah said to Isaac, “I am disgusted with my life because of the Hittite women.
 If Jacob marries a Hittite woman like these, from among the native women, what good will life be to me?”
 28 1So Isaac sent for Jacob and blessed him.
 He instructed him, saying, “You shall not take a wife from among the Canaanite women.
-2Up, go to Paddan-aram, to the house of Bethuel, your mother’s father, and take a wife there from among the daughters of Laban, your mother’s brother, 3May El Shaddaia bless you, make you fertile and numerous, so that you become an assembly of peoples.
+2Up, go to Paddan-aram, to the house of Bethuel, your mother’s father, and take a wife there from among the daughters of Laban, your mother’s brother.
+3May El Shaddaia bless you, make you fertile and numerous, so that you become an assembly of peoples.
 4May He grant the blessing of Abraham to you and your offspring, that you may possess the land where you are sojourning, which God assigned to Abraham.”

 5Then Isaac sent Jacob off, and he went to Paddan-aram, to Laban the son of Bethuel the Aramean, the brother of Rebekah, mother of Jacob and Esau.